satori-hq/spearmint-docs/README.md

-# Website
+# Spearmint Docs

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+Spearmint is a globally available & resilient NFT minting API.

+"1/1 NFT Sales?
+How about 1/1,000,000?
+LFG!"

 ### Installation